vfarcic/devopstoolkit-live/content/app-management/kcl/_index.md

 Personally, I cannot sit on more than two chairs at the same time.
 Until now, I was torn between CUE and Pkl.
 I'll kick one of those out to gain space for KCL.
 Pkl, you're out.
 KCL is in.
 I might be biased though.
 I love CUE and KCL looks very similar to it except that it's easier to learn.
 It's those two now.

-Thank you for watching.
-See you in the next one.
-Cheers.

 ## Destroy

 ```sh